swiftransact/swiftransact-v0/README.md

 ### Adding New Features

-1. Create feature branch from `dev`
+1. Create feature branch from `main`
 2. Follow the project structure conventions
 3. Add types for all new functionality
 4. Update this README if adding new patterns